TitaniumHocker/Flask-Constance/README.rst

 This package is available on PyPI.
 So, it can be installed via `pip`, `pipenv`, `poetry`, etc.

-This command will install package to your user environment:
+This command will install package from PyPI:

 .. code:: bash

-   python3 -m pip install --user flask-constance
+   python3 -m pip install flask-constance

 Documentation